hmchen47/DataScience/Notes/p04b-Bayesian.md

       + the chain not exploring much of the sample space
       + histogram: the sample not approximating the true density very well
     + $b = 10$
-      + causing the proposals to often be far in tails, making $r$ small
+      + causing the proposals too often being far in tails, making $r$ small
       + rejecting the proposal and keeping the chain in its current position
       + the chain traps at the same place quite often
       + histogram: not approximating the true density very well
     + $b = 1$
-      + avoiding extremes and resulting in a Markov chain sample that better represents the density sooner
+      + avoiding extremes
-    + tuning parameters and the efficieny of the chain depending on these parameters
+      + resulting in a Markov chain sample representing the density well and sooner

     <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
       <a href="https://tinyurl.com/yx567vmm" ismap target="_blank">